 • To help students develop the key philosophical skill of argument reconstruction and to learn how to put it to use in their writing.

-• To help students develop (or improve) their oral presentation skills.
+• To help students develop their ability to write well-structured philosophical essays.

 • To help students achieve greater independence as researchers and to develop their authority as writers.

 By the end of this module, students should be able to:

 • display knowledge of classic texts in the history of philosophy pertaining to Genealogical Debunking Arguments (GDAs);

 • display knowledge of current debates in the philosophy of religion pertaining to GDAs;

 • explain and critically discuss the central concepts that inform the discussion of GDAs;